 Serverless architectures are quickly becoming a major technology within the DevOps ecosystem.
-Every major cloud provider offers a serverless platform.
+Every major cloud provider offers a serverless technology platform.
 Some are even expanding their serverless repertoire, with AWS adding Glue and Sagemaker, which provide serverless environments tailored to specific workloads.

 This is for good reason.
 When serverless technology is deployed correctly, it can save money, time, and resources—all while allowing developers to focus on writing code rather than solving infrastructure issues.

 That being said, there are some security concerns that you should be aware of before you decide to take the plunge into the world of serverless apps.
 Let’s explore them in this article.

 What is Serverless Computing?